-The top bricks-and-mortar bookseller in the UK, Waterstones operates over 280 shops across the country and in some concessions throughout Europe, as well as online through their own website.
+The top bricks-and-mortar bookseller in the UK, Waterstones operates over 280 shops across the country and in some concessions throughout Europe, as well as online through its own website.
 You may have a branch of Waterstones at your uni, but if not, it’s likely there’s one nearby on your closest high street.

-Remember if you want to find out about all the Waterstones student discounts then check out our special guide for promo codes, deals and money saving tips.
+Remember if you want to find out about all the Waterstones student discounts then check out our special guide for promo codes, deals and money-saving tips.

 A must-read for psychology students or fans, The Book You Wish Your Parents Had Read brilliantly explains the theory behind how your upbringing may affect the person you are today.

 Philippa Perry is a clinical psychotherapist specialising in child psychology and her easy-to-read writing style helps map out the basics in a way that’s interesting but still factual.

 If you’re ever planning on having children or working with them, this is a great guide to thinking of them as people, not projects… and learning to take from the parenting styles of others to best benefit happy, healthy development.GET STUDENT DISCOUNT >

 TOP STUDENT BUY: NATIVES: RACE AND CLASS IN THE RUINS OF EMPIRE – AKALA – £6.99 PAPERBACK